jaredlang/autogen-agents/7a.research-team/observation.md

 1. Change the local code executor to the docker executor.
 2. Refine the prompt to include the library installation.
 3. Add AgentOps for tracking and tracing.
+4. Tried to use Claude in the Engineer agent, but got the Overloaded error.